Is your garden space limited? Learn how to plant a vertical garden to improve your crops and save on space!

 Grow up!
-If you grow vertically the sky is the limit, literally!
+With vertical gardening the sky is the limit, literally!
 So gather your bamboo, your tomato cages, your twine and let’s grow UP!

-I’ve already mentioned one of the major benefits of growing vertically- it saves space!
+I’ve already mentioned one of the major benefits of vertical gardening- it saves space!
 But it’s not the only reason to grow vertically.
 Growing up is actually better for the plants too.

 Plants that are sprawling on the ground have a higher chance of disease, damage, and pests.
-If you grow vertically, your plants will:
+With vertical gardening, your plants will:

 - Have more air flow around them.
 Allowing them to dry quicker after rains and watering.
 This can reduce diseases caused by wetness too!